 To ensure appropriate permits are applied for and comply with the Roads Act 1993.

-Temporary Dewatering Permit - Water Quality Requirements

-To ensure that relevant engineering and water quality provisions are met during the period of temporary dewatering for construction, a permit must be obtained from Council to permit discharge to the stormwater system.
-Temporary dewatering shall not commence until this permit is issued by Council.
-The permit must be current and valid at all times during dewatering operations.

-The water quality must meet ANZECC 2000 Water Quality Guidelines for Fresh and Marine Water for the 95% protection trigger values for marine water.
-The results of all testing must be completed by a NATA accredited laboratory.

-All laboratory results must be accompanied by a report prepared by a suitably qualified person indicating the water meets these guidelines and is acceptable to be released into council’s stormwater system.
-If it is not acceptable, details of treatment measures to ensure that the water is suitable for discharge to council’s stormwater shall be provided in this report.

-Reports shall be provided to Council prior to discharge of any groundwater to the stormwater system.

-REASON

-To ensure any ground water encountered during works is appropriately treated and disposed of.

 Additional Information – Contamination – Cease work addition (with SAS auditor)

 Any new information that comes to light during demolition, remediation or construction which has the potential to alter previous conclusions about site contamination and remediation must be notified to Council, the appointed Accredited Site Auditor (Contaminated Land) and the accredited certifier immediately.
 All work on site must cease until the Council is notified in writing and appropriate measures to assess and manage the contamination in accordance with any relevant NSW EPA adopted guidelines is completed by an appropriately qualified and experienced environmental consultant, and reviewed and approved by the Site Auditor (Contaminated Land).